 Since the field of human embryonic stem cell research has been in existence, Brooke has been a steadfast advocate and supporter of this promising work.
 Appearing on Larry King Live in 2004, Brooke spoke at length about the importance of public funding for embryonic stem cell research.
 During her 2006 state Senate campaign, Brooke campaigned extensively on the stem cell funding issue, holding press conferences and public events with gubernatorial candidate Eliot Spitzer and lieutenant gubernatorial candidate, David Paterson.
 In 2007, Brooke delivered the keynote address at the World Stem Cell Summit in Boston, MA, before an audience of leading stem cell scientists, policymakers, advocates, and pharmaceutical representatives.

-Brooke has continued her work as stem cell research advocate and public speaker by founding a nonprofit organization, The Brooke Ellison Project, which works to further this cause.
-Through the work of this organization, Brooke has conducted many speeches and community forums on the basics of stem cell research and its promise for the future of medicine.
-Speeches and public events include presentations given at Harvard University, University of Pennsylvania, Stony Brook University, Rutgers University, Amherst College, The New School, SUNY Farmingdale, and Suffolk County Community College.
-Working with director, Jimmy Siegel from A-Political Productions, The Brooke Ellison Project has produced a documentary both about the research and the lives it stands to benefit.
+Brooke continued her work as stem cell research advocate and public speaker by founding a now-retired nonprofit organization, The Brooke Ellison Project.
+Through this organization, Brooke conducted speeches and community forums on the basics of stem cell research and its promise for the future of medicine.
+Working with director, Jimmy Siegel from A-Political Productions, The Brooke Ellison Project produced a documentary, entitled Hope Deferred, about the research and the lives it might benefit.
 This documentary film has been screened all across the country, and was the recipient of the Humanitarian Award in the Long Island Film Festival, and The “Mass Impact” Award in the Boston Film Festival.